valkey-io/valkey-doc/docs/management/optimization/latency-monitor.md

 For example, `command` is an event that measures latency spikes of possibly slow command executions, while `fast-command` is the event name for the monitoring of the O(1) and O(log N) commands.
-Other events are less generic and monitor specific operations performed by Redis.
-For example, the `fork` event only monitors the time taken by Redis to execute the `fork(2)` system call.
+Other events are less generic and monitor specific operations performed by Valkey.
+For example, the `fork` event only monitors the time taken by Valkey to execute the `fork(2)` system call.

 A latency spike is an event that takes more time to run than the configured latency threshold.
 There is a separate time series associated with every monitored